shovanroyUSA/shovanroyUSA/README.md

 # Hi there!
 I'm Shovan Roy.
 PhD Scholar 👋

 ## About Me
 PhD student at Tennessee Tech University.
-My interest in Cybersecurity and Zero Trust.
+My interest in Cybersecurity, Zero Trust and Agentic AI.

 ## Interests
 - **Machine Learning**: I love exploring its features and capabilities, especially in the context of Cybersecurity.